Ryss-D/posts_reader/README.md

 Provider -> To make easier the state managemente solucion.\
 Sqflite -> To use lightwieigh sqlDB as local persistence solution.

+For future iterations:

+Mockito -> To ensure agile tests.\
+GetIt -> To implement dependencies injection.\

 With the following steps the project will be ready to go:

 Clone the repository: